Back to Delaware

 School of residence

-The public school a student would attend based on where they live.
+The specific public school a student would attend based on where they live if they were enrolled in the public system.

 Limits and Unknowns

-• This act does not make any final decisions about homeschool students joining extracurricular activities; it only requires a study and report.
+• This law does not immediately allow homeschool students to join activities; it only requires a study.

 Amendments